 Community Engagement Scholars

-Each semester, our office selects several faculty to work with our cohort of Community
+Each semester, the department selects several faculty to work with a cohort of Community

 The Scholars are trained student leaders who assist faculty teaching academic service-learning